 Check cashing services typically come with a fee, and that fee can be quite pricey, depending on the company.
 Any amount of money paid is obviously less money in your wallet.

 The best choice if you’re wondering how to cash a check would be to open a bank account and forgo the fees, but for various reasons, you might find yourself in a position where you’re unable to do that.

-For example, among households that became unbanked in 2013, 34.1% told the FDIC that they had “experienced either a significant income loss or a job loss that they said contributed to the household becoming unbanked.”
-That same year, The New York Times reported that over a million low-income Americans had been blacklisted from opening accounts, thanks to minor errors like a bounced check.
+For example, among households that became unbanked at last count, 34.1% told the FDIC that they had “experienced either a significant income loss or a job loss that they said contributed to the household becoming unbanked.”
+At the same time, The New York Times reported that over a million low-income Americans had been blacklisted from opening accounts, thanks to minor errors like a bounced check.